Working with tasks

 Tasks are mostly used for type of activity (e.g. design, coding) while description field for the actual thing you’ve worked on (e.g. “Working on bug #213”).
 For more advanced task management, it’s best to use a dedicated project management tool like Trello, JIRA, etc.

 For example, you can name tasks by type of work (“Front-end programming”, “Writing”, “Designing”) and later sub-group time entries by task in the Summary report to see how much time each activity took.

 - Type task name

 - Click Add and people will then be able to choose it when tracking time.

-- Indicate who works on what task by selecting an assignee
+- Indicate who works on which task by selecting an assignee

-- Set an estimate for each task. (can be useful if you’ve quoted your client a certain number of hours for each type of work so you can track how things go along)
+- Set an estimate for each task once you enabled it from the Project Settings tab (this can be useful if you’ve quoted your client a certain number of hours for each type of work so you can track how things go along)

 To change task name, simply click on its name and type what you want.

 By default, owners and admins can create tasks.
 However, this set of permissions can be modified if Who can create projects and clients is set to Admins and managers or Anyone in the Workspace settings.